 The coaching industry has taken off in recent years, making it a viable but competitive business for many trying to make a living as professional coaches.
 Professional coaching is estimated as a $1 billion dollar industry in the United States and nearly $3 billion worldwide.

 What is “professional coaching”?
-The International Coaching Federation1 describes professional coaching as the process of “partnering with clients in a thought-provoking and creative process that inspires them to maximize their personal and professional potential.”
+The International Coaching Federation describes professional coaching as the process of “partnering with clients in a thought-provoking and creative process that inspires them to maximize their personal and professional potential.”
 This covers coaches helping all types of professionals and individuals.

 In this guide, we are going to cover the concepts of digital marketing and how to apply overall best practices to your website and SEO (Search Engine Optimization) as a professional coach.

-Digital marketing, according to Hubspot2, refers to - “all marketing efforts that occur on the internet and businesses leverage digital channels such as search engines, social media, email, and other websites to connect with current and prospective customers.
+Digital marketing, according to Hubspot, refers to - “all marketing efforts that occur on the internet and businesses leverage digital channels such as search engines, social media, email, and other websites to connect with current and prospective customers.
 This also includes communication through text or multimedia messages.”

 Once you identify the services you are offering, it is critical to clearly identify your target audience or “customer avatar” and be as clear as possible.
 Are they typically male, female, or a mix?
 What age range?
 What are their goals, aspirations, and pain points?
 Why do they need you?